 When is a survey representative?
-All surveys are representative.
+Each survey is a representative survey.
 The real question is: Representative of what?

 Many erroneously believe large samples make surveys representative, but it is not true.
 Large samples reduce the error level associated with the answers.
 In fact, at the 95% confidence interval both samples of 96 and 9’512 interviews may be representative of the population they are drawn from.
 The difference lies in the error level, 10% for the former sample and 1% for the other.